block-core/blockcore-wallet/README.md

 - [x] Internationalization support with multiple languages and LTR/RTL support.
 - [x] Nostr support

+## Browser Support
+Blockcore Wallet supports all Chromium based browsers - Chrome, Edge Opera, Brave etc.

+FireFox is not supported.
+Support for FireFox is not planned.

 ### Normal vs Quick

 When adding additional accounts to your wallet, you have the option to choose the modes `Normal` and `Quick`.
 The difference can be very important depending on your usage and needs.